 |Top Model||Rs 8 lakh|

-The Japan bound new-gen Swift is priced at Rs ¥1.3 million for the base 2WD variant and goes up to ¥1.9 million for the top-of-the-line 4WD hybrid variant.
-In Indian currency, the new Swift price for the Japanese model ranges from Rs 7.75 lakh to Rs 11.21 lakh.
+The Japan bound version has been priced at Rs ¥1.3 million for the base 2WD variant and ¥1.9 million for the top-of-the-line 4WD hybrid variant.
+In Indian currency, the new Swift price for the Japanese model ranges between Rs 7.75 lakh – Rs 11.21 lakh.
 Thankfully, the one meant for the Indian market will cost as high as the Japan-spec model.
 That said the estimated new Maruti Swift price in India could start from Rs 5 lakh for the entry level variant.
 On the other hand, the fully- loaded range topping variant could be priced at Rs 8 lakh.
 Also Read – Upcoming Maruti Suzuki Cars in India

 |Engine||1.2-litre, 4-cylinder VVT Petrol|

 |Transmission||5-speed Manual & CVT|